Ambrosio (horse): Stud career

 After his retirement from racing, Ambrosio became a breeding stallion at Woburn, Bedfordshire, Bedfordshire in the ownership of Thomas Haworth.
 By 1803 he had moved to Barham Wood, near Elstree in Hertfordshire where he stood at a fee of ten guineas and was being advertised as "the best son of Sir Peter".
 In 1804, at the age of eleven, he was the subject of an equine portrait by George Stubbs, which fetched $206,500 when auctioned at Sotheby's in New York City in 2008.
 He remained at Barham Wood until at least 1809, with his stud fee remaining constant at 10 guineas.
 Ambrosio was then moved to Wood-Park, County Armagh in Ireland, where he stood at a fee of eight guineas.
 He appears to have had little impact as a stallion although he was the damsire of the July Stakes winner The Mummer.

 Pedigree

-Ambrosio was inbred 4 × 4 to Blank, meaning that this stallion appears twice in the fourth generation of his pedigree.
+Ambrosio is inbred 4S x 4D to the stallion Blank, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

+^ Ambrosio is inbred 5S x 4S x 5D to the stallion Regulus, meaning that he appears fifth and fourth generation once each on the sire side of his pedigree and fifth generation once on the dam side of his pedigree.